PMA2005/Graph-Weaver-1/README.md

 ### Basic Interaction
 - **Click a node** - Select it and open the details sidebar
+- **Search bar** - Type to find people/projects, click result to focus on that node
 - **Scroll** - Zoom in/out (centered on cursor position)
 - **Drag background** - Pan the view
 - **+/- buttons** - Precise zoom control
 - **Click background** - Deselect all nodes
+- **Layout toggle** - Click Force/Spiral in legend to switch layout modes

 ### Multi-Select
 - **Ctrl+Click (Windows/Linux)** or **Cmd+Click (macOS)** - Add nodes to selection